MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-getting-started-data-import-exploration.md

 ## Check the working directory

 This tutorial generates an XDF file.
 By default, RevoScaleR uses the *working directory* to store files.
 Depending on your environment, you might not have permission to this directory.
-Use the following open source R command to learn the working directory location:
+Use the following open source R command to determine the working directory location:

     getwd()